 You might question their inclusion, but you’d be too distracted by the random objects placed in each stage.
 Run the Bunny includes a light puzzle element, in that touching one part of the level will cause another section to change in some way.
 Rather than fall for the standard “put the key in the door” trap, the good folks at Adware Interactive (really) went for illogical image association.
 For example, touching clowns will open a wall, as will ducks.
 Right?
 Even the in-game help file gives up, simply stating that “Depending on where you are in the game different things will happen.”
 Other environmental interactions include sliding RC cars into panes of glass or collecting bunnies that disappear on contact with no visible effect.

 The game drops this shtick about halfway through and turns into a series of animated vignettes featuring pink bunnies weightlifting and playing musical instruments.
 Things start drifting into incomprehensibility at this point.
 The interface makes progressively less sense, with bizarre loading screens featuring the Duracell bunny kayaking through space and a display of what appears to be multicolored planets, one more added for each stage completed.
-The player’s movement will fully and abruptly stop when touching a wall, even when slightly grazing it from the side.
+The player’s movement will abruptly stop when touching a wall, even when slightly grazing it from the side.
 One section takes place in complete darkness.
 Some levels border on uncompletable.
 A navigation bar at the bottom lets you jump between the stages and weird animated segments at will, but despite these handicaps for the sake of making the promotional game more accessible to novices, the ending remains locked until you complete every other part.

 The best part?
 By the game’s release in 1996, the Duracell Bunny had been entirely phased out in the company’s American ad campaign.